 - Remove cake from the oven and allow to cool for 10 minutes.
 Run a thin spatula along the sides of the cake, then remove the sides of the pan to release the cake.

 - Brush the top of the cake with jam and allow to cool completely before serving.
-Keep leftover cake covered at room temperature for 1-2 days or in the refrigerator for up to 3 days.
+Keep leftover cake covered (I like parchment or sandwich paper) at room temperature for up to 2 days or in the refrigerator for up to 3-4 days.

 This cake looks so wholesome and healthy!
 The perfect accompaniment to some hot tea or coffee!